keshavnagar/react-one/src/notes/lecture8Note/3createGitRep.md

-and than i also git push -u origin dynamicVar like i successfully done the creating new branch and add and commit things inside them and also remove my fear from this side now i again commit something inside them to send my successfull message to the github
+and than i also git push -u origin dynamicVar like i successfully done the creating new branch and add and commit things inside them and also remove my fear from this side now i again commit something inside them to send my successfull message to the github so i also learn about how i merge branch and all the added and commits of my dynamicVar branch is show in our main branch now so for merge i use first git switch main to switch into main branch and than git merge dynamicVar it ensure we merge both branch and all the things inside the new branches shift into my main branch and also i push these things into github so it also show online